-- assistance for dealing with the emotional distress and/or anger of dealing with a potential cancer diagnosis, anxiety/depression (particularly regarding potential loss of fertility), interpersonal problems and adjustment difficulties - · management of physical symptoms including pain, fatigue and mobility issues - nutritional assessment and weight management where appropriate - encouragement and support to increase levels of exercise (Cormie et al. 2018; Hayes et al. 2019).
+- assistance for dealing with the emotional distress and/or anger of dealing with a potential cancer diagnosis, anxiety/depression, interpersonal problems and adjustment difficulties - management of physical symptoms including ear/throat pain, trouble swallowing/talking and weight loss - encouragement and support to increase levels of exercise (Cormie et al. 2018; Hayes et al. 2019).

-For more information refer to the National Institute for Health and Care Excellence 2015 guidelines, Suspected cancer: recognition and referral https://www.nice.org.uk/guidance/ng12/chapter/Recommendations-on-patient-support-safety-netting-and-the-diagnostic-process>.
+For more information refer to the National Institute for Health and Care Excellence 2015 guidelines, Suspected cancer: recognition and referral <www.nice.org.uk/guidance/ng12/chapter/ Recommendations-on-patient-support-safety-netting-and-the-diagnostic-process>.